Product added to cart

 The BCAA leucine can increase protein synthesis by as much as 145 percent when you take it after strength training.
 It’s become popular lately to take leucine alone without valine and isoleucine, however this is not supported by the literature.

 Research shows that when leucine intake is out of balance with the other BCAAs, it can lead to an imbalance in the blood amino acid levels, reducing the anabolic response.
 A ratio of about 4-to-1 of leucine to the other two BCAAs is most effective for muscle development.

 For older people, leucine intake with the other BCAAs is paramount.
 As you age, creating a muscle-building environment in the body is important, but hard to do.
-Activation of protein synthesis is impaired, dropping off after age 35.
-This decreased muscle-building effect along with a tendency to eat less dietary protein with aging are the primary contributors to muscle loss and sarcopenia.
+Protein synthesis decreases, dropping off after age 35.
+Known as anabolic resistance, the decreased muscle-building effect leads to muscle loss and sarcopenia with aging.

-Leucine-enriched BCAAs (a BCAA mixture that is 40 percent leucine) are a “cure” for this because they have been shown to elevate and prolong protein synthesis even in older people in a dose-dependent manner after resistance training.
+Leucine-enriched BCAAs (a BCAA mixture that is 40 percent leucine) are a “cure” for anabolic resistance.
+They prolong protein synthesis even in older people in a dose-dependent manner after resistance training.